Working with NuGet packages, scanning them for vulnerabilities is an important step in application development.

 - CVE references NVD for any more information.

 The amount of information available sets the three apart.
 GitHub, again, is a curated list.
-While it may have many vulnerabilities listed, if said vulnerability is “unreviewed” it may not have any details.
+While it may have many vulnerabilities listed, if the said vulnerability is “unreviewed” it may not have any details.
 CVE records all vulnerabilities reported to it, but it does not analyze all reports.
 NVD meanwhile does analyze CVE Records by aggregating data points from descriptions, references supplied, and any other supplementary public data.

 Ultimately, this means NVD is the best source for vulnerabilities.
 Unfortunately, the built-in scanning in NuGet packages can only use GitHub Advisory.